vmayank70094/Microsoft-Submission-Mayank-Kumar-Patel/README.md

 ## Designed for:

 Mainly targetted to work on browsers running on Desktop and laptops.
-However, can be used in the browser of your smartphone or tablets as well.
 Works the best on browsers like Chrome and Microsoft Edge.

 ## The web app has been tested on: